bcronje/docs/docs/support/troubleshooting.md

 ## DNS resolution not working

-1. Get your Enclave local IP address using the `enclave get-ip` command.
+1. Obtain your Enclave local IP address using the `enclave get-ip` command.

     That's the IP address which the local DNS stub resolver will bind to (`udp\53`).